alinnman/celestial-navigation/README.md

 [WGS-84 ellipsoid](https://en.m.wikipedia.org/wiki/World_Geodetic_System).
 These corrections are briefly explained below.

-The current implementation seems to work well for deducing intersections and sight reduction, but currently the mapping features (using the MapDevelopers service) are not yet fully accurate.

 ### 3.ii.
 Using two sights<a name="using-two-sights"></a>

 Using two star fixes a sight reduction can be done in the following way: